 It is her instinctive graphic discipline to create orderly repeat constructions and geometric patterns that give her fabric patterns a contemporary, charming and instantly recognisable quirky quality.

 Although born in London, she lives in North West England, not far from the The Lake District which is famous for its lakes, forests and mountains and its associations with William Wordsworth, Beatrix Potter and John Ruskin.
 She lives with her husband and two daughters.

-Why “Cabbage and Curtainrail"?
-To be honest, our business couldn’t have been called anything else.
+Why “Cabbage and Curtainrail”?
+Founder and designer, Michaela Corrie explains: "To be honest, our business couldn’t have been called anything else.
 Family means everything to us; each of us with our own unique characters and ways.
-Dad certainly ticked the ‘character’ box, with his dry humour and eccentric nature.
+My father certainly ticked the ‘character’ box, with his dry humour and eccentric nature.
 Each night, as small children, he would think up a different adventure that our two imaginary pet donkeys ‘Cabbage’ and his brother ‘Curtainrail’ had enjoyed that day.
 Each story came to an end with a gentle kiss on our forehead, knowing Cabbage and Curtainrail were tucked up nice and warm in our airing cupboard.
-Sadly in 2010, just as our business was getting off the ground, Dad lost his battle with chronic asthma, and he fell asleep in death.
-Our business name serves as a wonderful reminder of his quirky and fun nature, which we hope is reflected in our rather eccentric designs.
+Sadly, just as our business was getting off the ground, my precious father lost his battle with chronic asthma, and he fell asleep in death.
+Our business name serves as a wonderful reminder of his quirky and fun nature, which we hope is reflected in our rather eccentric designs."